-Sessions Unit Activity / Assignment 1 Presentation of the subject Aims of the courseStructure and organisation of the course 2 Drama as a genre, drama techniques Exploring expectations

-' Setting goalsMethodological models 3 Selecting and learning to read drama texts Identifying main key elements and learning potentialInterim reflections and feedback 4 Applying drama techniques in the EFL/CLIL classroom Presentation of a section of the unit of work Final reflections and feedback
+Sessions Unit Activity / Assignment 1 Presentation of the subject Aims of the courseStructure and organisation of the course 2 Drama as a genre, drama techniques Exploring expectationsSetting goalsMethodological models 3 Selecting and learning to read drama texts Identifying main key elements and learning potential Interim reflections and feedback 4 Applying drama techniques in the EFL/CLIL classroom Presentation of a section of the unit of work Final reflections and feedback

-4. TEACHING AND LEARNING METHODS
+4. TEACHING-LEARNING METHODOLOGIES - TRAINING ACTIVITIES

 4.1.
-Student workload (100 hours)
+Distribution of credits (specify in hours)